lkula/elf02-WP-Responsive-Images---WordPress-Plugin/readme.md

 **elf02 WP Responsive Images - WordPress Plugin**

 Responsive image solution using picturefilljs.
-Base idea from [timevko.com][2].
+Original idea from [timevko.com][2].

 This version makes no use of any shortcode.
 It expands each posted image with a data-responsive attribute.
 A "the_content" filter replaced such a image with the picturefill.js markup.
 After deactivating the plugin, all images should appear as normal.